 Integrated marketing is the process of delivering a consistent and relevant content experience to your audience across all channels.
 It is often used interchangeably with IMC (integrated marketing communications), 360-degree campaigns, and omnichannel marketing — although there’s some nuance between the terms.
 The ultimate goal of integrated marketing is a consistent, customer-centric experience that delivers results for your brand.

-What is the difference between an integrated marketing organization and integrated marketing?
+What does an integrated marketing organization look like?

-You need to build an integrated marketing organization before your brand can deliver a truly integrated customer experience.
-Many marketing teams are structured around specific channels, rather than the holistic customer experience.
+You need to build an integrated marketing team before your brand can deliver a truly integrated customer experience.
+Many marketing teams are structured around specific channels, rather than having a more agile approach and emphasizing the holistic customer experience.
 The rise of “digital marketing” fragmented not only the agency landscape but the marketing function.
 Back in the day, we had a television and a newspaper, then we moved into the digital era which saw us split teams between digital and out-of-home channels.
 Mobile was separated out (at least briefly) at many organizations and paid social media responsibilities often rest with yet another team.

 These modern (read: siloed) marketing teams are not set up for integrated marketing success.
 There are so many situations where internal teams inherently clash, including competition for budgets, attribution, ideas, and glory.
 There’s a belief that a culture of healthy competition fosters creative ideas, but the “team of teams” model has repeatedly demonstrated that a culture of collaboration is more effective at producing creative results and also sets a team up for long-term success.